wasikuss/portal2vr/README.md

 3. Set to x86 Debug or Release
 4. Build -> Build Solution

-Note: After building, it will attempt to copy the new d3d9.dll to your L4D2 directory.
+Note: After building, it will attempt to copy the new d3d9.dll to your Portal 2/bin directory.

 ## Based on
 * [l4d2vr](https://github.com/sd805/l4d2vr)